lsst-ts/ts_ess_csc/doc/protocols.rst

 Communication Protocols
 #######################

-This page describes the communication protocols used by the `EssCSC` to communicate with the ``ts_envsensors`` code running on the Raspberry Pi 4's.
+This page describes the communication protocols used by the `EssCSC` to communicate with the ``ts_ess_sensors`` code running on the Raspberry Pi 4's.
 All communication is done via JSON encoded strings.
 All JSON strings have a common header, indicated by the ``msg_type`` keyword.
 The ``msg_type`` keyword can have the values